 The trek to Dingboche entails a number of gradual climbs with remarkable mountain views.
 You pass through birch, fir, juniper and rhododendron forest in addition to some open hillside.
 From Dingboche, Island Peak can be seen, along with many other stunning mountains.
 Be sure not to miss the French bakery in Dingboche.

-Today you trek from Lobuche to Gorak Shep.
+Today, you will trek from Lobuche to Gorak Shep.
 Depending on time you can climb to Kala Patthar (5,643m) to get the finest view of Everest in the region.
 You can also see uninterrupted views of Changtse, Khumbutse, Lingtren and Pumori.
 These views will stay with you forever.
-You will over night in Gorak Shep (5,164m).
+You will stay overnight in Gorak Shep (5,164m).